BassedWarrior/TC2005B.501_E1/SoftwareEngineering/README.md

 ## Deck Building

+**Deck menu [Mid] (Sprint 2)**
-- As a player, I want to have a menu to build my deck.
+- *User story* As a player, I want to have a menu to build my deck.
-- As a player, I want to be able to click on cards from my collection to add them to my deck.
+- *Validation* Given a menu displayed when the round starts then I can build my deck.

+**Hand selection [Mid] (Sprint 2)**
-- As a player, I want to be able to click on cards from my deck to remove them from my deck.
+- *User story* As a player, I want to be able to click on cards from the deck and add them or remove them from my hand.
+- *Validation* Given the available cards when the round starts then I can choose wich cards I want in my hand.

+**Card filter [Low] (Sprint 3)**
-- As a player, I want to be able to filter the cards from my collection to show only the cards of a certain type.
+- *User story* As a player, I want to be able to filter the cards from my collection to show only the cards of a certain type.
+- *Validation* Given the cards in my hand when I already finished my selection, then I want to filter them by card type.

+**Card details [High] (Sprint 2)**
-- As a player, I want te be able to right-click on cards from my collection or from my deck to get a detailed view of the card.
+- *User story* As a player, I want te be able to right-click on cards from my collection or from my deck to get a detailed view of the card.
+- *Validation* Given in the interested card, when  right-click on the card, then I want to see detail information about the card.

 ## Client Statistics

+**strategy planning [Mid] (Sprint 5)**
-- As a client, I want to be able to see the game analytics to determine the Most Effective Tactic Available (M.E.T.A.) of the game.
+- *User story* As a client, I want to be able to see the game analytics to determine the Most Effective Tactic Available (M.E.T.A.) of the game.
+- *Validation* Given the

+**Node.js server [High] (Sprint 5)**
-- As a client, I want to be able to host the game locally using a node.js server.
+- *User story* As a client, I want to be able to host the game locally using a node.js server.
+- *Validation*